 Some, however, made fun of them and said, “They have had too much wine.”

-THE MOVEMENT began with phenomenology: Tornadic sounding winds, tongues of fire descending on people, men speaking in foreign languages they could not themselves understand.
+The movement began with phenomenology: Tornadic sounding winds, tongues of fire descending on people, women and men speaking in foreign languages they could not themselves understand.
 This was not a pre-scripted ceremony as one might expect at say, a Passover Celebration.
 This was “live” reality TV.
 Things were happening that were not in the bulletin.
 The Holy Spirit did not come with an announcement of his arrival.
 He just arrived.

 Note the two very divergent responses from those present.